danidee10/danidee10.github.io/_posts/2016-09-18-flask-by-example-1.markdown

 ---
 layout: post
-title: Flask by example (How to build a Voting app)
+title: Flask by example (How to build an online polling app)
 date: 2016-09-18T22:35:33+01:00
 ---

 Welcome everyone!, This is the beginning of a new series where we'll learn how to use flask by building a simple Voting app.
 This series is going to be split into several parts because of the size of the app we're building.
-At the end of this series we'll have built a Voting app, where:
+At the end of this series we'll have built a polling app, where:

 <ul class="postlist">
   <li>Users can login.</li>